egor-tensin/notes/markdown.md

 * Lines are at most 79 characters wide, not counting neither the carriage return, nor the line feed characters.
-    * Not 80 characters, because when you display a 80-character line with a line feed at the end in Windows's Command Prompt, an extra empty line is added.
+    * Not 80 characters, because when you display a 80-character line with a line feed at the end in Windows' `cmd`, an extra empty line is added.
 * No hanging indents in lists.
     * Nested lists are indented with 4 spaces.
     * No hanging indents in those also.